andrade16/hackernews-ui/README.md

-## Additonal Notes and Ass
+## Additional Notes and Assumptions
-- I know this project does not meet all the requirements.
-But I figured submitting this was better than submitting nothing.
-Any feedback is always appreciated!
-- I made the decision to only present the top comments on the initial screen because some stories had hundreds of comments associated with them.\
+- I made the decision to only present the top comments on the initial screen because some stories had hundreds of comments associated with them.
   To render all of those comments when the accordion is down would have rendered a lot of text, making the UI seem cluttered.
   Instead, I decided to make the comments text a link to a separate route, that would then render a full page component with the story card and all the comments associated with that story.
-- Due to other obligations from work and interviews, I truly cannot ask for an extension to try to complete more requirements.
-I'm really sorry!
-I just have a lot on my plate right now.
-Something I wish I would have had time to add was unit tests.
-- I want to thank you for the opportunity!
-I mean that, even if you decide not to move forward.